This page includes the following topics about alcohol:

 Alcohol is classified as a depressant, and acts by slowing down your central nervous system, and causing impairment in your motor coordination, reaction time as well as your judgment and reasoning.
 Ingesting high amounts of alcohol can cause your respiratory system to slow down drastically and could potentially cause a coma or death.

 Mixing with Caffeine

-A new trend that many college students are experimenting is the mixing of alcohol with products that contain caffeine or energy drink ingredients, such as guarana or taurine.
-Combining caffeine and alcohol can cause an “awake drunk” effect, thus, making individuals feel more energetic, even if intoxicated, which can lead to dangerous behaviors such as driving drunk, sexual consequences or regrettable actions.
-Additionally, this mixture increases the risks of alcohol poisoning by causing a “less drunk” feeling which can lead to drinking more alcohol for longer periods of time.
+Additionally, this mixture increases the risk of alcohol poisoning by causing a "less drunk" feeling, potentially resulting in the drinking of more alcohol for longer periods of time.
 Moreover, alcohol and caffeine can lead to higher levels of dehydration, as well as rapid increases in heart rate and blood pressure.

 Mixing with Depressants

 It is particularly dangerous to mix alcohol with other depressants, such as marijuana, drugs like Rohypnol or Ketamine, as well as tranquilizers or sleeping pills.
 Combining depressants multiplies the effects of both drugs and can lead to memory loss, coma or death.